-Remembering your high school days and your English class can bring back memories of lots of grammar rules, but did you ever find out when to use good and when to use well in a sentence.
+Remembering your high school days and your English class can bring back memories of lots of grammar rules.
 While every English teacher endeavors to teach us how to speak correctly and how to write correctly, many fail to address some of the common mistakes that people make when talking or writing.
 One such mistake is found between the words good and well.
 Under what circumstances do you use good and which ones do you use well.
-Let’s look at technical English structure and find out when to use good and when to use well.
+Let’s look at technical English structure and find out when to use each word.

 Everyone probably remembers that speech and sentences are formed from nouns, verbs and objects.
 Other parts of a sentences structure modify its meaning and makes it easier to communicate information.
 Adverbs, predicate adjectives, linking verbs and action verbs allow the user to modify sentence meaning and to add information.

-The final rule is that you should never use the word good as an adverb.
-As an adverb, well is the correct choice.
 Now, do you realize that those classes in English actually did have a useful purpose?
 Don’t ever be embarrassed again.
 It may not flow off your tongue as easily when you have to think about it first, but you will also never sound like you don’t know how to speak correctly.
-Now, you know when to use good and when to use well.